AljoschaMeyer/pavo-bootstrap/reference.md

 ## Appendix: Precise Definition of `(write v)`

-TODO rewrite this, explain with recursion rather than induction...

 This section defines the return value of `(write v)` for any expression `v`, defined through structural induction (examples/tests are below).

 ### Base Cases